 Practicum instruction is an integral component of social work education.
-Practicum teaching is a partnership between the Social Work and Criminal Justice Program and social service organizations who work together to help students integrate theory and practice.
-It is conducted in the field by professional social work practitioners selected by community agencies and approved by the faculty of the Social Work and Criminal Justice Program and the School of Social Work.
+Practicum teaching is a partnership between the School of Social Work and Criminal Justice and social service organizations who work together to help students integrate theory and practice.
+It is conducted in the field by professional social work practitioners selected by community agencies and approved by the faculty of the School of Social Work and Criminal Justice and the School of Social Work.
 For basic information about field placements, please read the BASW Practicum FAQs.

 Field Education Expectations

 Council on Social Work Education: Policy and Standards for Field Education

 Field education, as articulated in the CSWE Educational Policy and Accreditation Standards, is clearly within the guidelines of the Department of Labor regulations for an educational internship and does not require payment.
 Social work field education meets the following stipulations:

 - Field education is associated with an academic program at an accredited institution of higher learning.

 - Field education is structured around a classroom or academic experience, with articulated learning objectives/competencies.

 - The college or university exercises oversight over the internship program and provides educational credit.